zabkwak/resting-squirrel/README.md

 **params** List of `Param` instances to define endpoint parameters.
 **response** List of `Field` instances to define endpoint response fields.
 **errors** List of `ErrorField` instances to define errors which could be returned during the execution.
 **hideDocs** If true the endpoint is hidden from the documentation.
+**requireApiKey** If false the endpoint doesn't require an api key in the request.
+This option overrides the `options.apiKey.enabled` option if it's false.
+It's not recommended to use this option.

 #### Arguments
 The list of arguments fields in the http methods is array of `Field` instances.
 The values are validated with type checking.